Brian Dooreck MD

 Bloating is a physical "sensation" that makes the abdomen "feel" larger than normal.

-There can be an increase of swallowed air if you eat large pieces of bulky foods, like lettuce, cabbage, and pieces of bread that are not chewed well.
+There can be an increase in swallowed air if you eat large pieces of bulky foods, like lettuce, cabbage, and parts of bread that are not chewed well.

-Swallowed air does not have the typical foul smell we associate with gas or flatus, but it does contribute to bloating, and the abdominal discomfort that can be associated with gas.
+Swallowed air does not have the typical foul smell we associate with gas or flatus.
+Still, it does contribute to bloating and abdominal discomfort that can be related to gas.

 What behaviors lead to gas?